The Money Management Mistakes Not to Make This New Financial Year

 Whether you are looking to purchase a new owner occupied or investment property, or to secure a better deal on an existing facility, it’s prudent to adopt a holistic approach to your finances.
 Just because an advertised rate looks seductive, there could be hidden fees attached, it may not be suitable for your requirements or you simply may not qualify for it.
 Let your Mortgage Broker guide you in selecting the most suitable product that’s right for you.

 We cannot stress enough how important it is to review your loan on a regular basis.
-The past few years have been particularly volatile in the lending market and the savvier mortgage holders ensure they check in with their Mortgage Broker annually to ensure their rate and product remains competitive.
+The past few years have been particularly volatile in the lending market, and we are seeing historically low rates.
+Savvy mortgage holders ensure they check in with their Mortgage Broker annually to ensure their rate and product remains competitive – do you?

 Going Direct to the Bank for Your Home Loan